-I visited the Mlimani City Complex which is an interesting development bordering University of Dar Es Salaam, with a office complex hosting multinational firms, a shopping centre and a residential park.
+I visited the Mlimani City Complex which is an interesting development bordering the University of Dar Es Salaam, with an office complex hosting multinational firms, a shopping centre and a residential park.
 This is a popular shopping location outside of the city centre with a large supermarket as well as a theatre and several banks.
-The Sea Cliff area is popular especially for tourists who buy African art, and Tanzanite stones.
+The Sea Cliff area is popular, especially for tourists who buy African art, and Tanzanite stones.

 As with many coastal areas, the main leisure activity would be visiting the beach.
-I especially liked Kunduchi beach, situated north of the city centre, with its white beach and from which several wind surfers took advantage of the excellent conditions to show off :).
-A weekend excursion would be to tale a short trip to Zanzibar by boat, but I was not able to do this.
+I especially liked Kunduchi beach, situated north of the city centre, with its white beach and from which several windsurfers took advantage of the excellent conditions to show off :).
+A weekend excursion would be to take a short trip to Zanzibar by boat, but I was not able to do this.

 Economy and Society: In Kenya, there is a lot of talk about corruption, but even in Tanzania many of the locals complain about the corruption that is rife in government.
 There have been several corruption scandals lately and my taxi guy was rather emotive about the subject.